Women Financial Statistics – A Look At The Data

 (Source: Pew Research)

-The gender wage gap is a persistent problem in the United States, and it means that women earn less than men for doing the same work.
-This problem is compounded by the fact that women are often discriminated against in the workplace.
+The gender wage gap remains a persistent problem in the United States, resulting in women earning less than men for identical work.
+This issue is compounded by frequent workplace discrimination against women.

-For example, four out of ten women say they have faced gender discrimination at work.
-This discrimination can take many forms, from being passed over for promotions to being paid less than male counterparts.
-The gender wage gap and workplace discrimination combine to limit women’s financial freedom and independence.
+Four out of ten women report experiencing gender discrimination at work.
+This discrimination manifests in various forms, from being overlooked for promotions to receiving lower pay than male counterparts.
+The gender wage gap and workplace discrimination combine to restrict women’s financial freedom and independence.

-They also make it difficult for women to build up savings and retirement accounts.
-As a result, gender inequality in the workplace is a major financial burden for women.
+These factors also hinder women’s ability to build savings and retirement accounts.
+Therefore, gender inequality in the workplace imposes a significant financial burden on women.

 Between 2014 and 2019 there was a 21% increase in women-owned businesses – compared to just a 9% increase across the board